Derringer: Philadelphia Deringer

-The Philadelphia Deringer was a small percussion handgun designed by Henry Deringer (1786–1868) and produced from 1852 through 1868.
+The Philadelphia Deringer was a small percussion handgun designed by Henry Deringer (1786–1868) and produced from 1825 through 1868.
 A popular concealed carry handgun of the era, this pocket pistol design was widely copied by competitors, sometimes down to the markings.

 For loading a Philadelphia Deringer, one would typically fire a couple of percussion caps on the handgun, to dry out any residual moisture contained in the tube or at the base of the barrel, to prevent a subsequent misfire.
 One would then remove the remains of the last fired percussion cap and place the handgun on its half-cock notch, pour 15 to 25 gr of black powder down the barrel, followed by ramming a patched lead ball down onto the powder, being very careful to leave no air gap between the patched ball and the powder, to prevent the handgun from exploding when used.
 (The purpose of the patch on the ball was to keep the ball firmly lodged against the powder, to avoid creating what was called a "short start" when the ball was dislodged from being firmly against the powder.)

 A new percussion cap would then be placed on the tube (nipple), and the gun was then loaded and ready to fire.
 (The half-cock notch prevented the hammer from falling if the trigger was bumped accidentally.)
 Then, to fire the handgun, the user would fully cock the hammer, aim, and squeeze the trigger.
-Upon a misfire, the user could fully re-cock the hammer, and attempt to fire the handgun once more, or, switch to a second Deringer.
+Upon a misfire, the user could fully re-cock the hammer, and attempt to fire the handgun once more, or switch to a second Deringer.
 Accuracy was highly variable; although front sights were common, rear sights were less common, and some Philadelphia Deringers had no sights at all, being intended for point-and-shoot use instead of aim and shoot, across poker-table distances.
-Professional gamblers, and others who carried regularly, often would fire and reload daily, to decrease the chance of a misfire.
+Professional gamblers, and others who carried regularly, would often fire and reload daily, to decrease the chance of a misfire.

 Deringer's production records, and contemporaneous records of his imitators, indicate that these pistols were almost always sold in matching pairs.
 (A typical price was $15 to $25 for a pair, with silver-inlaid and engraved models selling at higher prices.)
 The choice of buying a pair, in part, was to compensate for the limited power of a single-shot, short-barreled pistol, and to compensate for a design considerably less reliable than subsequent cartridge derringer designs.
 Original Deringers are almost never found still in their matched pairs today.

 Initially popular with military officers, the Deringer became widely popular among civilians who wished to own a small and easily concealable pistol for self-defense.
 In the Old West, derringers were commonly known as vest-pocket pistols, sleeve guns, and boot pistols.